-Fener and Balat neighborhoods have increasing popularity in Istanbul.
+Fener and Balat neighborhood have increasing popularity in Istanbul.
 New stylish cafés and restaurants opened in the area upon the traveler’s interest.
-Fener Balat neighborhoods have old and narrow streets and a great oriental legacy left from the Ottoman Empire‘s period.
+Fener Balat neighborhood have old and narrow streets and a great oriental legacy left from the Ottoman Empire‘s period.

 Colorful Houses Of Fener Neighborhood